etcyl/irc/README.md

 # irc

-This project uses TCP and Python to create a multi-client / single-server interface for chatrooms.
+This project uses TCP and Python to create a multi-client / single-server interface for chatrooms (i.e. Internet Relay Chat or IRC).
 The user can specify their username before joining multiple chatrooms.

 To start, excecute the server process first: